learn-co-curriculum/phase-1-welcome-what-to-expect/README.md

   not just passing the tests.
 * Test your code often!
-As you code, you should be regularly checking your *assumptions* about what your code is doing against what it's actually telling the Browser to do.
+As you code, you should be regularly checking your *assumptions* about what your code is doing against what it's actually telling the browser to do.
 Continually ask yourself what your code is doing and why it is doing it.
 * One topic does not always flow into the other.
-This is because Javascript has many moving parts.
+This is because JavaScript has many moving parts.
 * Going forward, **not all assignments will have tests**.
 There will be some that are more open-ended.
 These are provided to allow you to practice